 We measure changes in fleet composition using data gathered from 68 automatic number plate recognition (ANPR) cameras positioned around the perimeter of Bath's Clean Air Zone, and within the zone itself.
 Where traffic displacement concerns have been raised outside of the zone and we have determined that there is an increase in traffic flow, additional traffic and compliance monitoring is being undertaken using temporary ANPR cameras.
-See Appendix 2 of the CAZ Annual Report.

-The camera captures individual number plates which are then cross referenced with a DVLA vehicle database to establish the number of vehicles in the zone on any given day, the type of vehicle captured in the zone e.g. bus, HGV, van etc., its age, and the euro standard of the vehicle (if available).
+The camera captures individual number plates which are then cross referenced with a DVLA vehicle database to establish the number of vehicles in the zone on any given day, the type of vehicle captured in the zone e.g., bus, HGV, van etc., its age, and the euro standard of the vehicle (if available).
 This enables us to understand the number of compliant vehicles seen in the zone (and in areas of potential traffic displacement) as a percentage of total vehicles driving in these areas each week.

 To understand how fleet compliance in the zone has changed as a result of introduction of the CAZ, we are looking at weekly data from the cameras since the zone launched.
-We include data from our temporary monitors in the traffic displacement section of the report.